 If you have a semi-feral horse/pony grazing on commons, you could apply for a derogation.
 You would need to show us that:

 - you have detailed management plans in place for each pony

 - you have proof that the plans are in operation

 We would need to show the European Commission that you were meeting the requirements of the Regulations.
 Then we could seek approval to put a derogation in place.

 The following organisations have obtained a derogation:

-- Cymdeithas Merlod y Carneddau – covering the Carneddau ponies of Northern Snowdonia.
+- Cymdeithas Merlod y Carneddau – covering the Carneddau ponies of Northern Eryri.
 The Carneddau ponies are of Welsh Mountain type.
 Because of their unknown pedigrees they are not associated with a studbook.
 The ponies belong to members of the Cymdeithas Merlod y Carneddau.
 They have grazing rights on the commons know as Aber, Llanfairfechan and Llanllechid

 - Hill Pony Improvement Society of Wales (26 Pony Improvement Societies) - covering a number of hills and commons in South and Mid Wales.
 These ponies are pure bred Welsh mountain ponies, sired by premium stallions.
 They are eligible for full registration with the Welsh Pony & Cob Society as semi-feral Welsh Mountain Ponies.
 The individual societies and the areas they cover are below